meticalabs/metica-unity-sdk/README.md

 # MeticaAPI Unity SDK Guide

+**Disclaimer: please note that the SDK is undergoing some quick changes so, for the time being, this information might contain inaccuracies.**

+---

 This document provides a quick summary on how to use the MeticaAPI Unity SDK.

 Further information about the Metica backend API can be found at